sogaiu/tree-sitter-clojure/doc/dev-notes.md

 * Acoording to [this
   comment](https://github.com/tree-sitter/tree-sitter/issues/1870#issuecomment-1248659929),
-  it's by design that there the grammar writer gets little to no control over error recovery.
+  it's by design that the grammar writer gets little to no control over error recovery.

 * The `--report-states-for-rule` flag for `generate` might be worth
   investigating: [Answer in